sendgrid/sendgrid-java/USAGE.md

 **This endpoint allows you to update your current BCC mail settings.**

 When the BCC mail setting is enabled, SendGrid will automatically send a blind carbon copy (BCC) to an address for every email sent without adding that address to the header.
-Please note that only one email address may be entered in this field, if you wish to distribute BCCs to multiple addresses you will need to create a distribution group or use forwarding rules.
+Please note that only one email address may be entered in this field if you wish to distribute BCCs to multiple addresses you will need to create a distribution group or use forwarding rules.

 Mail settings allow you to tell SendGrid specific things to do to every email that you send to your recipients over SendGrids [Web API](https://sendgrid.com/docs/API_Reference/Web_API/mail.html) or [SMTP Relay](https://sendgrid.com/docs/API_Reference/SMTP_API/index.html).